-Using radio telescopes, a team of scientists at Keio University have discovered several intermediate-mass black hole candidates, which are considered to be the “seeds” that form and grow massive black holes, at the center of the Milky Way Galaxy.
+Using radio telescopes, a team of scientists at Keio University has discovered several intermediate-mass black hole candidates, which are considered to be the “seeds” that form and grow massive black holes, at the center of the Milky Way Galaxy.

 A research team at Keio University, led by Associate Professor Tomoharu Oka, has discovered intermediate-mass black hole (IMBH) candidates at the center of the Milky Way Galaxy.
 It is about 30,000 light-years from the solar system in the direction of Sagittarius.
 IMBH candidates are considered to be the “seeds” that form and grow massive black holes.